laminas-api-tools/api-tools-api-problem/docs/ref/collections-and-pagination.rst

         // ...
     }

-Again, this functionality is built-in to ZFRest; all you need to do is return a ``Paginator`` instance, and set the ``page_size`` configuration for your resource controller.
+Again, this functionality is built-in to LaminasRest; all you need to do is return a ``Paginator`` instance, and set the ``page_size`` configuration for your resource controller.